vibhab4/quizapp/README.md

 │
 ├── static/
 │   ├── style.css            # CSS for the web interface
-│   └── other-assets/        # Other static assets
+│   └── q.jpg        # Image for the Home Page
 │
 ├── templates/
 │   ├── dashboard.html       # Dashboard page